 Not only does it give you an edge over other candidates when applying for jobs, it also prepares you for what to expect in the industry and will likely increase your confidence when it comes to starting work.

-An internship is a great way to explore different career paths and discover the specialisations that suit your individual needs.
+Industry placement is a great way to explore different career paths and discover the specialisations that suit your individual needs.

-Through a number of additionally combined high-performance services and certificates, this exclusive internship program offers 120 hours of placement across a range of workplaces.
+Through a number of additionally combined high-performance services and certificates, this exclusive program offers 120 hours of placement across a range of workplaces.